 There are a few options for where to place a pediatric IV, some better than others.

-• Feet.
+- Feet.
 This is my favorite spot.
 Many infants have a big juicy vein running up the middle of their anterior foot.
-It is both easier to limit motion of the foot and to secure an IV in comparison to the hand.
+It is both easier to limit the motion of the foot and to secure an IV in comparison to the hand.
 If you cannot see the vein, it can often be found by transilluminating with a light across the top of the foot at a slightly oblique angle.
 We often avoid this site in adults due to poor vascular flow and because it limits patient mobility.
 These are not problems in infants.

-• AC.
+- AC.
 Infants don’t always have an easy-to-find AC vein.
 If you can find one, this is a great option.
 Just don’t forget the arm board.

-• Hand.
+- Hand.
 This can be a great spot.
 Most infants have at least one vein running up the middle of their hand.
 The hand is often the best site for transillumination.
 Hold the light snug against their palm and watch the veins light up.
 I will sometimes keep the light under the hand even while I am sticking so I can continue to see the vein throughout the procedure.

 The mobility of the upper extremity can make getting an adequate hold challenging.
 It can also be difficult to secure the IV, as it is not uncommon for the hub to stick off a smaller infant’s hand.
 When this occurs, I will use a wad of gauze to create a platform that can be taped to the hand to help secure the portion that is sticking off.
+Scalp.
+Many medics don’t consider the scalp, but it can be a great access point if there is nothing else available.
+Follow your local protocols on this one.
+Babies’ heads are huge and subsequently get lots of blood flow.

 Good spots to access are just above the ear, either right in front or behind it.
 The top of the forehead around the midline area often is a great spot as well.
 Do not place an IV over an open suture or near the eye.
-Also make sure you are staying superficial and that the IV points in the direction of the vein returning blood to the heart.
+Also, make sure you are staying superficial and that the IV points in the direction of the vein returning blood to the heart.

 It’s important to note scalp veins do not have valves.
 This means air can be entrained and even small amounts of intravenous air in a tiny infant can be extremely dangerous.
 You need to immediately cap this or place your pigtail to prevent air entering the infant’s circulation.
 If removed, the site should be covered with an occlusive dressing and extra caution should be used to avoid injecting air.